 This week we will celebrate our Crystal or 15th anniversary of podcasting independent Downtempo Music and Artists.
 Looking back I am happy to report most continue to make music or have a presence on the web.
 We will hear from six artists from our freshman year who, 15 years later, are still going strong.
 Including Love Spirals, Artemis, Karmacoda, General Fuzz, Subtronix and DubeOne!
 Beginning with something a little different from Lovespirals from their ‘Life Goes On’ release.
 Here is the ‘Breath Of Life’

 Idyllic Music Podcast features songs by independent downtempo electronic music artists.
 Electronic Music can be played on digital instruments or use sampled analog recordings or studio manipulation to create new sounds.
 Downtempo means the songs are not hurried or frantic, instead they unfold.
-You will hear a variety of rhythms and musical styles from around the world.
-They include Trip Hop, Chill-Out, Jazz, Dub, Lounge and Ambient.
-The music is melodic and subtle on the Idyllic Music Podcast.
+You will encounter a variety of rhythms and music genres from around the world including Trip Hop, Chill-Out, Jazz, Ambient, Lounge and Dub.
+The music is subtle and melodic on the Idyllic Music Podcast.
 All our podcasts are evergreen, undated and universal.
-We try to offer programs you are unlikely to hear anywhere else.
+We try to provide programs you are unlikely to find anywhere else.